AsMoh/Plant-Diseases-Classification/README.md

-# ☘️☘️ Plant Diseases Classification with Deep learning ☘️☘️
+# ☘️☘️Plant Diseases Classification with Deep learning☘️☘️

 ### 📝 About the dataset: